Rebalancing, Repurposing, Replanning, Remodeling - Let's Look At Portfolio Adjustments For 2021

 While it would appear that financials might or might not be beneficiaries of the Biden administration, they have really performed well over past months.
 It is of prime importance to own BDCs where net investment income is improving, NAV is recovering and the dividend is well-covered.
 Several meet these requirements, and we have recently added two to the PPRP.

 Pennant Park Floating Rate Capital has been a stellar performer - up 32 percent (with dividends reinvested) in the past six months.
 While its NAV is increasing once again, it still sells at over a 15 percent discount.
-PFLT's asset exposure is 84 percent in first lien senior notes and their investment portfolio is well-diversified.
+PFLT's asset exposure is 84 percent in first lien senior notes and its investment portfolio is well-diversified.
 We have been accumulating PFLT a bit at a time over the past few months.

 The other recent BDC position we have taken is Fidus Investment Corp.
 (FDUS).
 With dividends reinvested, FDUS has appreciated over 60 percent in the past six months.
 Selling at an 11 percent discount to NAV, FDUS has a dividend yield of 8.5 percent.
-Their portfolio is well-diversified with asset exposure primarily in second lien senior notes.
+Its portfolio is well-diversified with asset exposure primarily in second lien senior notes.
 A small position was taken in FDUS in early November.

 Other PPRP Portfolio Positions